Moxi3231/Colorizing-Grayscale/README.md

 > train_model(gan_model,epochs = 1,train_data,save_data = True)
 ----
-Note: While creating model for first if weights aren't there then load_wei should be False
+Note: While creating model for first time if weights aren't there then load_wei should be False

 --------